-A 35-minute drive from central Durban will take you to the scenic and aptly named ‘Valley of 1000 Hills’ area, where you can visit the Phezulu Safari Park that is nestled in amongst these many hills.
-Take a scenic game drive, accompanied by an experience guide in a covered 4 x 4 vehicle.
-On the way you will learn about the flora and fauna, and spot giraffe, wildebeest, zebra, impala, blesbok and many bird species.
-At the crocodile and snake park, you can meet Ramesis, the 90year old Nile crocodile and his friends.
+A 35-minute drive from central Durban will take you to the scenic and aptly named ‘Valley of 1000 Hills’ area.
+Here you can visit Phezulu that is nestled in amongst these many hills.
+Take a scenic game drive, accompanied by an experienced guide in a covered 4 x 4 vehicle.
+On the way, you will learn about the flora and fauna, and spot giraffe, wildebeest, zebra, impala, blesbok and many bird species.
+Afterwards, you can meet Rameses at the crocodile and snake park, the 90-year-old Nile crocodile with his friends.
 You can also have a hands-on meeting with Cleo, the 42kg Burmese python!
 Add in Zulu dancing and cultural experiences and even shield making classes for a fabulous safari experience in Durban.

 The Shongweni Farmer’s Market

-From humble beginnings as a market to give small farmers a place to retail their lovingly grown produce, the Farmer’s Market has grown into a wonderful weekend (Saturday mornings only) destination, bringing in people from far and wide every weekend.
-Staying true to their produce roots, it is hard to find a place with more free-range, hormone free meats, farm fresh fruit, vegetables, cheeses, milk, butter and home-made wares.
+From humble beginnings, as a market to give small farmers a place to retail their lovingly grown produce, the Farmer’s Market has grown into a wonderful weekend (Saturday mornings only) destination, bringing in people from far and wide every weekend.
+Staying true to their produce roots, it is hard to find a place with more free-range, hormone-free meats, farm-fresh fruit, vegetables, cheeses, milk, butter and home-made wares.
 You can find all sorts of exciting foods, such as fresh duck eggs, forest picked porcini or whiskey marmalade.
-You can catch a delicious breakfast, listen to live music, and kids have ample safe space to play.
+You can catch a delicious breakfast and afterwards listen to live music, and kids have ample safe space to play.
 Original and authentic crafts also feature at the market, with local artists selling their handcrafted jewellery, furniture, clothes, bags, paintings and metal and stone sculpture.

 Children’s Activities in Durban

-Situated on Durban’s beachfront is the cutest, mini replica of Durban city, built to scale at 1:24.
+Situated on Durban’s beachfront is the cutest, mini replica of special buildings in Durban city, built to scale at 1:24.
 Kids love browsing the city at knee height to an adult.
 There are miniature ships, trains and planes and even a little harbour.
-The detail is delightful, and it’s wonderful to experience the mini city within the city.
+The detail is delightful, and it’s wonderful to experience the Mini-city within the city.